 Chemotherapy for melanoma skin cancer

 Chemotherapy (chemo) uses drugs that kill cancer cells.
 The drugs are usually injected into a vein or taken by mouth as a pill.
-They travel through the bloodstream to all parts of the body and attack cancer cells that have already spread beyond the skin to lymph nodes and other organs.
-Because the drug reaches all areas of the body, it is called a systemic therapy.
+They travel through the bloodstream to all parts of the body and attack cancer cells that have already spread beyond the skin.
+Because the drugs reach all areas of the body, this is called a systemic therapy.

-Doctors give chemotherapy in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
+Doctors give chemo in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
 Each chemotherapy cycle typically lasts for a few weeks.

 - Dacarbazine (also called DTIC)